 But how does SSSR do this?

 SSSR staff members:

-- Support student-initiated clubs and service projects through our collaboration with SGA's Service, Engagement and Activism (SEA) Board.
+- Support student-initiated clubs and service projects

-- Work with faculty to support experiential learning classes that send students into the community to work with local agencies on programs that make our community a better place to live and learn.
+- Work with faculty to support experiential learning classes or projects that send students into the community to work with local agencies on programs that make our community a better place to live and learn.

 - Create service opportunities that bring together students, staff, faculty, and the community.

 - Help YOU develop opportunities to make a difference.

 What are some current projects that I can get involved with?

 For our most current listing for volunteer needs in our community, check the "Volunteer Opportunities" link at the top right of this page.
 Here are some ongoing groups that always ready to help.

 - Best Buds (volunteering with a developmentally challenged child or teen)